astronomer/docs/learn/cloud-ide-tutorial.md

 In the output table you can see that this SQL statement created a new transformed temporary table with an binary `INTELLIGENCE_CATEGORY` column we can use as a target for our classification model.
 All dogs who at most needed 25 repetitions to learn a new command are put in the `very_smart_dog` category.
 All other dogs in the `smart_dog` category (because of course, all dogs are smart).

-The predictors in our model will be the height and weight columns.
+The predictors in our model will be the height and weight-related columns.

 ## Step 8: Train a model on your data